-Explain key aspects of a body scan:
+Students should understand the following key aspects of a body scan.

-- Taking time to be aware of the body allows people to notice stressed or tense muscles and relax them. - Body scans help practice general focus and awareness, which can be applied to sensations in the body, thoughts in the mind, or external events. - After learning body scan techniques, young people can use them at any time.
+- Taking time to be aware of the body allows people to notice stressed or tense muscles and relax them. - Body scans help practice general focus and awareness, which can be applied to sensations in the body, thoughts in the mind, or external events. - After learning body scan techniques, students can use them at any time.